JuliaGraphics/Luxor.jl/README.md

 Luxor is the lightest dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).

-Luxor is intended to be slightly easier to use than Cairo, with shorter names, fewer underscores, and simplified functions.
+The idea of Luxor is that it's slightly easier to use than Cairo, with shorter names, fewer underscores, default contexts, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 For a much more powerful graphics environment, try [Compose.jl](http://composejl.org).

 [Color.jl](https://github.com/JuliaLang/Color.jl) provides excellent color definitions and is required.